eclipse/paho.mqtt.rust/README.md

 ### Cross-Compiling

-I was pleasently surprised to discover that the *cmake* crate automatically handles cross-compiling libraries.
+I was pleasantly surprised to discover that the *cmake* crate automatically handles cross-compiling libraries.
 You'll need a C cross-compiler installed on your system.
 See here for more info about cross-compiling Rust, in general:

 https://github.com/japaric/rust-cross